-How to prepare your hoop for embroidery, punch needle and cross stitch - a beginners guide!
+How to prepare your hoop for embroidery and cross stitch - a beginners guide!

 One of the things I get asked about a lot is; why do I need an embroidery hoop? why can't I just stitch straight onto the fabric?
 The answer is that if your fabric is saggy you will just not be able to create neat stitches that sit flush on top of your fabric and it will cause you a whole heap of problems!
 It is just so much easier to stretch your fabric in a hoop before you start and create a strong solid foundation on which to build your stitches, it also makes the fabric easier to hold in your hands whilst you work and enables you to see your design clearly.